Steve Williams - Chair of the Police Federation of England and Wales

 Paul McKeever was a Metropolitan Police Sergeant and, until his untimely death at the beginning of this year was, in my opinion, one of the finest Chairs of the National Federation we have seen.
 Paul was very much focused on diplomacy, influence and negotiation.
 Paul did his best to clamp down on Force Federation officials becoming too vocal over the Plebgate affair, but was ignored by some and this caused significant damage.
 Paul understood that Plebgate might result in a Government led review of the Federation and he was the architect of the current review.
 He believed that the Federation submitting to an independent review would obviate any possible Government led review.

 Following Paul’s resignation, and shortly before his death, Steve Williams, an Inspector from North Wales was elected as the new Chair.
 His arrival coincided with the Home Secretary, Theresa May, announcing the Governments decisions on the Winsor review.
 There was no good news for the Federation.
-Negotiations were seen to have been totally ineffective and Winsor’s recommendations were almost all accepted, resulting in huge losses to police pay and conditions.
-In a clever move though, May deferred any decision on compulsory severance until July.
+Negotiations were seen to have been totally ineffective and Winsor’s recommendations were almost all accepted resulting in huge losses to police pay and conditions.
+In a clever move though May deferred any decision on compulsory severance until July.

 Under pressure from local Forces the National Federation had been instructed at Conference to hold a ballot on industrial rights.
 This was seen as a means of letting the Government know that officers had had enough.
 The National Federation did not want the ballot and dragged their heels over it.
 The ballot was eventually arranged for February.

 Many people, myself included, believed that the ballot should have been postponed until after the decision on compulsory severance was made.
-Police officers have always been regarded as servants of The Crown and normal employment law does not apply to them.
+Police officers have always been treated as officers of The Crown and normal employment law does not apply to them.
 With the already accepted changes to rights overturned by Winsor, compulsory severance would mean the police being treated almost no differently to any other employee.
 In that case they should have the same industrial rights.

 The ballot went ahead in February.
 It was poorly organised and advertised.
 The Fed hierarchy added a self imposed twist.
 They said the ballot would have no effect unless more than 50% of the electorate voted in favour of industrial rights.
 The ballot was an inevitable failure.
-Only 42% of officers voted although 81% of those that did, voted for industrial rights.
+Only 42% of officers voted although 81% of those voted for industrial rights.